 Day two of the Aintree Festival goes on Friday with the first of seven races at 1.45pm.
 There’s plenty to keep punters and sports lovers busy before the shutters come down at 5.15pm and backers will be eager to take advantage of the big prices and competitive fields available.
-Here are our Aintree Day 2 betting tips.
+Here are our top Aintree Day 2 betting tips and predictions.

 Excitement is building as we near the 2019 Grand National and you can read our in-depth preview of the big one on the horse racing section of our site.
 Before making your selections, however, it’s worth picking a few from Friday in an attempt to boost your betting balance for an assault on Saturday’s schedule.